jkinc002/chronology/README.md

 ## To Be Added
 - Open existing file (how have I not done this yet)
-- Delete scenes form a project
+- Delete scenes from a project
 - Edit a scene
 - Move individual scene to another spot in the story
 - Select multiple scenes for deleting/moving